 Abstract.
 Identification and prediction of nonlinear dynamic systems is a difficult task.
 There are several reports in the literature about the utilization of different models of Artificial Neural Networks to approximate this class of systems.
 This work compares the application of two categories of ANNs in the work of modeling nonlinear dynamical systems and in the prediction of systems outputs: MLP - Multilayer Perceptron and GMDH - Group Method of Data Handling.
-GMDH networks can be trained faster than many models of ANNs.
-They also exempt the network neurons from the use of complex activation functions which require big efforts from microprocessor to perform their calculations, hence tending to become an interesting option for engineering applications.
+GMDH networks neurons are composed of low order polynomials and are exempt from the use of complex activation functions which require big efforts from microprocessors to perform their calculations, hence tending to become an interesting option for engineering applications.